 Once in the Assign to Devices page click the ‘ADD FILTER’ button.

-Using the filter creation box build your list of devices to be assigned the Address Book.
+Using the filter creation box, build your list of devices that you will assign to the Address Book.

 Working with data sources

-If you want to use a sub-set of the DMA Internal Device list to create an Address Book to be used by specific devices, then you will need to create a new Data Source.
-The new data source can be filtered to contain only the devices you wish to appear as contacts in it.
+If you want to use a sub-set of the DMA Internal Device list to create an Address Book used by specific devices, you will need to create a new Data Source.
+The new data source can be filtered to only contain the devices you wish to appear as contacts.

 Select the Data Sources option on the side menu bar.